FreedomBen/breakout71/Readme.md

 # Roadmap

 The "engine" could be better
-- handle high combo better
-- avoid coin clip through puck
-- upgrade that boost coins +x% should change number of spawned coins
-- explain the miss thing better
 - apk version soft locks at start.
-- add particles for respawn bricks
-- remove color blind mode and just highlight bricks of the wrong color in the render with a pattern or something.
 - replace "menu" by "L2/7" once you pass level 1
 - shinier coins by applying glow to them ?
 - It's a bit confusing at first to grasp that one upgrade is applied randomly at the start of the game